xiahualiu/docker-web/blog/content/blog/2024-04-20-nginx-jenkins-reverse-proxy.md

 ## Postscripts

 For most user cases, it is **NOT** recommended to have Jenkins directly exposed on the public internet.
 Since Jenkins has been found to have a list of security vulnerabilities in the history.

 Although Jenkins developpers can fix those security vulnerabilities swiftly, there will always be a time window for the bad actors to exploit those 0-day vulnerabilities[^2].

-Instead, Jenkins web page is usually hosted behind some kind of VPN.
+Instead, Jenkins web page is usually hosted behind a VPN.
 Only users who can access the VPN network can visit Jenkins web page.
-This method provides strong protection to Jenkins, since most VPN uses very advanced encryption and authentication algorithms and can effectively block out the non authorized users.
+This method provides strong protection to Jenkins, since most VPN uses very advanced encryption and authentication algorithms to block out the non authorized users.

-In my setup, my Jenkins web page is hosted behind the WireGuard VPN, you can read my post [Make Jenkins Accessible Only through WireGuard VPN](/blog/protect-jenkins) to know more about it.
+In my project's setup, my Jenkins web page is hosted behind the WireGuard VPN, you can read my post [Make Jenkins Accessible Only through WireGuard VPN](/blog/protect-jenkins) to know more about it.

 [^1]: Reference from [Docker Compose Networking](https://docs.docker.com/compose/networking/) from [docks.docker.com](https://docs.docker.com/).